 MATERIALS AND METHODS: This is a single-center, retrospective study of 500 patients who underwent total shoulder arthroplasty (250 standard and 250 reverse technique) between 2012 and 2017.
 Pre- and post-operative shoulder radiographs were reviewed to identify and measure the characteristic spur; inter-observer agreement was evaluated between the two reviewers.
 Incidence, demographic associations, and clinical significance were then determined.

 RESULTS: The study group included 268 men and 234 women with a mean age of 70 (42-89) years, and clinical follow-up of 25 (1-84) months.
 Characteristic heterotopic ossification was seen in 88 patients (17.6%) and was first noted radiographically at a mean (interquartile range) of 12.1 (11.5-12.8) months after surgery.
 Male sex (adjusted odds ratio (95% confidence interval), 3.00 (0.68-5.34), p < 0.001) was independently associated with heterotopic ossification.
 No significant relationships between heterotopic ossification and adverse clinical outcomes were observed.

 CONCLUSION: Characteristic heterotopic ossification of the proximal humerus in patients status post total shoulder arthroplasty is a common imaging finding that is not associated with adverse clinical outcomes.

-Olsen, Erik; Endrizzi, Donald; Stephenson, Matthew; and Farraher, Steven, "Characteristic heterotopic ossification of the proximal humerus after total shoulder arthroplasty."
-(2020).
-Maine Medical Center.
-1951.
+Olsen, Erik; Endrizzi, Donald; Stephenson, Matthew; and Farraher, Steven, "Characteristic heterotopic ossification of the proximal humerus after total shoulder arthroplasty" (2020).
+Radiology.
+1.